cfpb/consumerfinance.gov/INSTALL.md

 git clone https://github.com/cfpb/sheer.git
 ```

-Create a virtualenv for Sheer, which you’ll name `cfgov-refresh`:
+Go back to the cfgov-refresh directory and workon a virtualenv, which you’ll name `cfgov-refresh`:
 ```bash
 mkvirtualenv cfgov-refresh
 ```